hera/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach invokes a callback function for each item in the array and returns undefined when done.
+.map invokes a callback for each item and returns a new array which consists of all values returned by callback

 2. Explain the difference between a callback and a higher order function.

+Callback is passed as an argument to a higher order function A high-order function uses a callback function inside its scope

 3. What is closure?

+It's a function that has access to its outer function scope even after the outer function has returned

 4. Describe the four rules of the 'this' keyword.

+  1. When in global scope, this will point to window object
+  2. When 'this' is used in a method and the method is called after dot (for example obj.method() ), this will point to the object before dot (obj)
+  3. When 'new' keyword is used, this will point to the object which is being created.
+  4. I could set 'this' explicitly using call, apply

 5. Why do we need super() in an extended class?

+It calls a function from a class that is being extended

 ### Task 1 - Project Set up